rajeshsatpathy1/habit-quest/README.md

 # ⚔️ Habit Quest

 **Habit Quest** is a gamified habit tracker that turns your daily routines into an RPG adventure.
 Level up your character, gain XP, and track your consistency with a beautiful, modern interface.
-This was built in Google AntiGravity IDE.
+This was built in Google Antigravity IDE.

 **Demo Static App**:
 [Habit Quest](https://rajeshsatpathy1.github.io/habit-quest/)